 Babies (and moms) love layers to avoid getting too hot or cold.
 Avoid making a baby blanket that is too heavy and hot by picking lighter-weight yarn.

 Pro Tip: The worst yarn for a crochet baby blanket is bulky weight yarn.
-They sell so many of these in the baby yarn aisles, but as a mom, they are way too heavy for 90% of the year.
+They sell so many of these in the baby yarn aisles, but as a mom, I think they are way too heavy for 90% of the year.

 Choosing The Right Crochet Hook For A Baby Blanket